Richmond Main Colliery: Description of structures and buildings

-A tall, free standing concrete encased steel framed structure with red face brick infill panels and glazed walls on the western elevation.
+A tall, freestanding concrete-encased steel-framed structure with red face brick infill panels and glazed walls on the western elevation.
 The building was built to house a ventilation fan and electric winding engine for the new No.3 shaft.
 The electric winding engine and fan motor floor is at first floor level, with the fan at ground level at the mouth of the fan drift.
 The ventilation drift connection to the shaft is located partly underground in the form of a gentle sweeping curve.
 The building is built adjoining the No.3 shaft for the mine.
 The drift entry is open and the walls are brick lined.
 A steel tube column supports the tunnel roof.

 The steel work was constructed in England by A.J.
 Main & Co.
 Ltd of Glasgow and was shipped to Australia on the ‘S.S.
 Vedic’ & ‘S.S Runic’ and arrived in March 1928 at a cost of £1670.
 A 30 LT hand driven Craven Brothers overhead travelling crane was purchased for £450 and fitted to the building.
 With the electric winding engine never being fully installed the bulk of the building was used for the undercover storage of large pieces of machinery.